versicularia/RepData_PeerAssessment1/PA1_template.md

 ```

-## Loading and preprocessing the data
+## 1. Loading and preprocessing the data
 First we unzip the archive and load the data, and then perform some prepocessing:
 * The `date` variable is transformed into `Date` format.
-* The `interval` variable is ransformed into a `factor`.
+* The `interval` variable is transformed into a `factor`.

 The reason for turning `interval` to `factor` format is that the 5-minute intervals are coded as hour number plus the 5 minutes.
 In this way the interval starting, for example, at midnight, is coded as 0, the one starting at 00:05 is coded as 5, and so on with 5-minute increments.
 However the interval starting at 00:55 will be 55, but the next one, starting at 01:00 is coded as 100.
-Thus, if the intervals are treated as integers, at the beginning of each new hour there is a sort of a gap, an increment of 45 instead of 5.
+Thus, if the intervals are treated as integers, at the beginning of each new hour there is a sort of a jump, an increment of 45 instead of 5.

 Later in the analysis we will be inspecting daily activity patterns on plots and I would like to have continuous plots without these odd jumps at the start of each hour.
 Therefor **I am going to treat the interval codes as factors for the purpose of this research.**